Noun groups – Identifying and using correct articles, demonstratives and possessives

 Activity 2: a, an, the?

-The students develop a series of cards that have pictures cut from magazines that have both consonant beginnings and vowels.
-On an A3 sheet with three columns students decide whether the cards require 'a', 'an' or 'the' by making up an oral sentence to go with the picture.
+Students develop a series of cards that have pictures cut from magazines that have both consonant beginnings and vowels.
+On an A3 sheet with three columns, students decide whether the cards require 'a', 'an' or 'the' by making up an oral sentence to go with the picture.
 (Could be developed using noun cards from other activities).

 - View and print example of activity cards (PDF 63.94KB)